 In compliance with federal requirements, the unlawful possession, use, or distribution of illicit drugs and alcohol by students or employees on Vermont Law and Graduate School property or as a part of any Vermont Law and Graduate School activity is a violation of not only the law but the Law and Graduate School regulations.
 Possession, use, or distribution of certain non-prescription drugs, including marijuana, amphetamines, heroin, cocaine, and non-prescription synthetics procurement or distribution of alcohol if one is under 21 years of age; and provision of alcohol to anyone under 21 years of age are considered serious breaches of policy.
 Vermont Law and Graduate School will respond to violations of its drug and alcohol abuse policy with action consistent with school disciplinary and personnel policies and local, state, or federal law.
-Sanctions may include: substance abuse counseling; referral to or mandatory participation in an appropriate drug assistance or rehabilitation program; disciplinary action including reprimand, probation, expulsion or termination of employment; and/or possible referral for prosecution.
-State penalties for illicit manufacture, use, and distribution of controlled substances are outlined in Vermont Statutes (Title 18, Chapter 84) Possession and Control of Regulated Drugs legislature.vermont.gov/statutes/chapter/18/084.
+Sanctions may include: substance abuse counseling; referral to or mandatory participation in an appropriate drug assistance or rehabilitation program; disciplinary action including reprimand, probation, expulsion or termination of controlled substances are outlined in Vermont Statutes (Title 18, Chapter 84) Possession and Control of Regulated Drugs legislature.vermont.gov/statutes/chapter/18/084.
 A copy of the complete federal regulations is available from the Director of Student Affairs, who can respond to inquiries and clarify VLGS policy.